pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 The Coordinate System
 ---------------------

+We've learned to specify the color of what we want to draw, the next thing we need to learn is how to position it.
-In your math classes, you've learned about the Cartesian coordinate system, which looks like this:
+In your math classes, you've probably learned about the Cartesian coordinate system, which looks like this:

 .. figure:: cartesian_coordinate_system.svg
     :width: 350px